Contents

 Here are some examples

 1. Hire and build a central procurement team.
-We need to hire X headcount at an average cost of $XXXX/year.
+We need to hire X headcount at an average $XXXX/year cost.

-2. We need to invest in technology so that we can quickly implement a centralized purchasing process.
+2. We need to invest in technology to quickly implement a centralized purchasing process.
 The expected cost is $xxxx/year.

 5. High-level business case

-You can get fancy if you like, but a simple payback period would do the job.
+You can get fancy, but a simple payback period would do the job.

 Here is a screenshot from the template